uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 For the views of the court on the need for reconciliation, John cited Haida Nation v.
 British Columbia (Minister of Forests), 2004 SCC 73 (CanLII), para.
 20.
-For the judicial notice on colonialism, Snow cited R. v.
+For the judicial notice on colonialism, Snow cited _R. v.
-Ipeelee, 2012 SCC 13 (CanLII), para.
+Ipeelee_, 2012 SCC 13 (CanLII), para.
 60.
 31. Onondaga Nation, “Oren Lyons Presents,” http://www.onondaganation.org/news/2014/oren-lyons-presents-at-u-n-51514/ (accessed 21 March 2015).
 Article 7, paragraph 2 of the Declaration affirms that “Indigenous peoples have the collective right to live in freedom, peace and security as distinct peoples and shall not be subjected to any act of genocide or any other act of violence, including forcibly removing children of the group to another group.”